juniorxsound/CV/README.md

 I started my career as a sound designer and musician.
 After working in audio post-production for a few years I attended Tel Aviv University film school and started coding, designing and releasing interactive storytelling driven experiences.

 Upon graduation, I co-founded [Phenomena Labs](http://phenomenalabs.com) an award-winning visual effect and interaction design studio.
 I worked as a creative and technical director designing, developing and executing interactive experiences.
 I am a graduate of Tisch School of the Arts, New York Univesrity.
-Currently, I am a Creative Technologist at Vimeo.
+Currently, I am a Creative Technologist at [Vimeo](https://vimeo.com) and Co-Founder at [Volume](https://volume.gl).

 ### Things to know about me:
 I am an advanced coffee drinker, cat aficionado, hobbyist musician.
-I am passionate about cinematography and open source software.
+I am passionate about cinematography and [open source software](#open-source).

 ---